Email or call for price.

-Hard-hitting talk show host Augustus Seeza has become a household name in Ghana, though plagued by rumors of lavish overspending, alcoholism, and womanizing.
-He’s dating the imposing, beautiful Lady Araba, who leads a self-made fashion empire.
-Araba’s religious family believes Augustus is after her money and intervenes to break them up.
+Hard-hitting talk show host Augustus Seeza has become a household name in Ghana, though notorious for his lavish overspending, alcoholism, and womanizing.
+He’s dating the imposing, beautiful Lady Araba, who leads a selfmade fashion empire.
+Fearing Augustus is only after her money, Araba’s religious family intervenes to break them up.
 A few days later, just before a major runway show, Araba is found murdered in her bed.
-Her driver is arrested after a hasty investigation, but Araba’s favorite aunt, Dele, has always thought Augustus Seeza was the real killer.
+Her driver is arrested after a hasty investigation, but Araba’s favorite aunt, Dele, suspects Augustus Seeza was the real killer.

 About the Author

 Kwei Quartey is a crime fiction writer and retired physician based in Pasadena, California.
-Quartey was born in Ghana, West Africa, to a Ghanaian father and a black American mother, both of whom were lecturers at the University of Ghana.
+Quartey was born in Ghana, West Africa, to a Ghanaian father and a Black American mother, both of whom were lecturers at the University of Ghana.
 His novel Wife of the Gods made the Los Angeles Times bestseller list in 2009.
-The following year, the National Book Club voted him Best Male Author.
 He has two mystery series set in Ghana: the Detective Inspector Darko Dawson investigations and the Emma Djan investigations.
-Follow him on Instagram @crimefictionwithkweiquartey or connect with him at kweiquartey.com.
+Follow him on Instagram @crimefictionwithkweiquartey or connect

 Praise for The Missing American